Search Results for

 • This field is optional.

-• List of Partition fields includes all the date time fields belonging to the input data source name.
+• The list of Partition fields includes all the date time fields belonging to the input data source name.

-• Partition field is used as a date time filter to query data.
-If the partition field is specified, system will query data having partition field value greater than the partition field value of last record in the previous exported file for the new exported file.
+• The partition field is used as a date time filter to query data.
+If the partition field is specified, the system queries data with a partition field value greater than the partition field value of the last record in the previous exported file for the new exported file.

 • Maximum records per file